lwindolf/lzone-cheat-sheets/Cheat Sheets/DevOps Services/NTP.md

     ntpd -gq -u             # Fix time with ntpd (immediately quits) ntpq -p                 # Show clock skew

-Note: the asterisk indicates which timeserver is currently used
+Note: with `ntpq -p` output the asterisk indicates which timeserver is currently used

 ## VMs: use hypervisor clock with chrony